Joglo: Types of Joglo

-There are seven types of joglo building: Joglo Kepuhan (used for the peringgitan), Taraju Mas, Lambang Gantung or Pangrawit (used for the audience hall of royal palace), Joglo Wantah, Joglo Ceblokan, Tawon Boni and Semar Tinandu.
+There are seven types of joglo buildings: Joglo Kepuhan (used for the peringgitan), Taraju Mas, Lambang Gantung or Pangrawit (used for the audience hall of the royal palace), Joglo Wantah, Joglo Ceblokan, Tawon Boni and Semar Tinandu.
 Joglo buildings are further divided into two styles, the male and female; the difference between them is that the male version is larger in dimension than the female.